Googles and Yahoos new email marketing standards center on domain-based...

 Enable easy unsubscription

-• With the mailto method, you establish a designated email address to receive unsubscribe requests.
+• With the mailto method, you set up an email address for unsubscribe requests.

-If you have a one-click header configured, it's acceptable for the unsubscribe link in your footer to require two clicks.
-A visible unsubscribe link in the email footer assures recipients they can easily opt out of future communications.
+If you've set up a one-click header, it's fine if the footer's unsubscribe link needs two clicks.
+A visible unsubscribe link in the footer assures recipients they can easily opt out of future communications.

-Furthermore, you must process the request to unsubscribe within two days, which is considerably more stringent than existing regulations.
-Currently, both Canadian and US laws stipulate a 10-day period (CAN-SPAM Act) for removing contacts from mailing lists upon request.
+Furthermore, you must process the request to unsubscribe within two days.
+Until now, US and Canadian law required that mailing lists remove contacts within 10 days of a request (CAN-SPAM Act).
 Conversely, in the EU and UK, this timeframe extends to 30 days (GDPR).
-I recommend that you immediately and automatically cancel the subscriber's subscription.
+I recommend you immediately and automatically cancel the subscription.

 Keep spam rates low

-The new standards necessitate you to focus on your anti-spam strategy.
-They include a threshold that requires you to stay below a spam rate of 0.3 percent, as measured by Google's Postmaster tools and Yahoo's internal systems.
+The new standards require you to focus on your anti-spam strategy.
+Keep your spam rate under 0.3 percent, according to Google Postmaster Tools and Yahoo.

-Beware that you don't have to be a spammer to receive spam complaints.
+You can get spam complaints even if you’re not a spammer.
 Sometimes, they occur due to automatic filters.
-However, there are straightforward measures you can implement to evade spam filters and ensure your emails reach the inbox:
+However, there are simple steps you can take to bypass spam filters and get your emails delivered to the inbox:

 • Implement double opt-in: Don’t add email addresses to your list without explicit consent.
-Thus, implement the double opt-in (DOI) method for prospects to subscribe to your newsletter.
-Although the GDPR doesn't explicitly mandate DOI for consent compliance, it stipulates that consent must be unambiguous, affirmative, specific, informed, and freely given.
+Implement the double opt-in (DOI) method for prospects to subscribe to your newsletter.
+While the GDPR doesn’t specifically require a DOI for consent, it clearly states that consent must be unambiguous, affirmative, specific, informed, and freely given.

-• Adjust your content: Refine your content to evade spam filters.
-Steer clear of or limit certain words in the subject line, such as ‘free’, excessive capitalization, and an abundance of exclamation points.
+• Adjust your content: Steer clear of or limit certain words in the subject line, such as ‘free’, excessive capitalization, or exclamation points.

 • Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM Act)